33 killed in bombing at mosque and religious school in Afghanistan | Law-Order

 In recent months, the IS-K has also stepped up attacks in neighbouring Pakistan, targeting a Shiite mosque in the northwestern city of Peshawar in March.
 More than 65 worshippers were killed.
 The upstart affiliate has also claimed several deadly attacks against Pakistan's military.

-Meanwhile late on Thursday a Pakistani soldier was killed in southwestern Baluchistan province after militants raided a security outpost.
+Meanwhile, late on Thursday a Pakistani soldier was killed in southwestern Baluchistan province after militants raided a security outpost.
 No one claimed responsibility.
-The area has been targeted by both IS-K as well as the violent Pakistani Taliban militants known as Tehreek-e-Taliban Pakistan (TTP) also headquartered in neighboring Afghanistan.
+The area has been targeted by both IS-K as well as the violent Pakistani Taliban militants known as Tehreek-e-Taliban Pakistan (TTP) also headquartered in neighbouring Afghanistan.

 The safe havens of militant groups in Afghanistan has raised concerns for Pakistan which earlier this month carried out air strikes inside Pakistan, killing at least 20 children, according to the United Nations education fund (UNICEF).